Search

 While a wholly-owned company with a single shareholder may find the Model Articles sufficient in most circumstances, there are scenarios where having its own set of Articles could be advantageous, such as:

-- for future administrative matters, like the company purchasing its own shares or changing its name
+• for future administrative matters, like the company purchasing its own shares or a proposed amendment to its name

 Articles of Association for a company with two or more shareholders

-In conjunction with a Shareholders Agreement between two or more shareholders, it is advisable that the shareholders should contemplate also adopting Articles of Association which align with their shareholdings and the Shareholders Agreement.
-These Articles typically address various aspects such as:
+In conjunction with a Shareholders Agreement between two or more shareholders (including where the company is incorporated with two or more initial shareholders), the shareholders should also consider adopting a new form of Articles of Association which align with their shareholdings and the Shareholders Agreement.
+This can be done by special resolution of shareholders and by filing the new Articles at Companies House, These Articles typically address various aspects such as:

-- rights relating to the appointment of directors and the conduct of board meetings
+• rights relating to the appointment of directors, the conduct of board or directors’ meetings and conflicts of interest (including whether a director may vote or must abstain from voting)